pratiibh-401-advanced-javascript/lab-03/README.md

 * `npm test` - This will run he tests

 #### Tests
-* How do you run tests? - Run npm test and
+* How do you run tests? - Run npm test